Research Interests

 We even toyed with applying our model to non-human communication, but while the approach still seems reasonable we never managed to get the project properly afloat or in the air as it were.
 A proposal to use distributional models to analyse dolphin vocalisation (2017)

 In 2017-2018 I visited Stanford, hosted by Martin Kay.
 I worked on an application of random indexing for construction grammar High-dimensional distributed semantic spaces for utterances (2019) together with Pentti Kanerva.
-A brief discussion with Dan Jurafsky in the coffee lounge after a seminar later became a paper on how the semantic representation of human language and high-dimensional models can be understood to interact Semantics in High-Dimensional Space (2021).
+A brief discussion with Dan Jurafsky in the coffee lounge after a seminar later became a paper on how the semantic representation of human language and high-dimensional models can be understood to interact.
+Semantics in High-Dimensional Space (2021)

 Interacting with information